 The Reporting Principles of content (Stakeholder Inclusiveness, Sustainability Context, Materiality, Completeness) have been applied, as well as those related to the quality of information (Balance, Comparability, Accuracy, Timeliness, Clarity and Reliability) while editing the document.
 We have followed the instructions concerning the General Standard Disclosures required by the GRI's Framework: the main stakeholders have been identified and a materiality assessment has been developed.
 The reporting perimeter coincides with the company's workplace perimeter since the entire textile production chain is enclosed in DINOLE®.
 All the information of this document refers solely to the building located in Nole in Via Martiri della Libertà.
 Our sustainability report is drawn up on an annual basis.

-The reported information and data refer to business in 2022.
-Comparative data from the former practice is quoted.
+The reported information and data refer to business in 2023.
+Where available, comparative data from the previous year are provided for a better understanding of performance trend in time.
 The summary table, placed in the last pages of this sustainability report, deals with the themes of the specific indicators of performance mentioned in the text.